ericlenio/escreen/README.md

 escreen
 =======

-*WARNING: this file is not up to date.*

 escreen is a GNU screen wrapper, plus a set of bash shell functions that make for consistent environment settings when ssh-ing to remote servers, and possibly sudo-ing to other users on those servers.
 If you have ever spent lots